kumararunlal/ultimate-linux-guide/06-file-permissions/README.md

 chmod 644 filename  # User (rw-), Group (r--), Others (r--) chmod 700 filename  # User (rwx), No access for others
 ```
+##What Does 755 Actually Do?
+It sets permissions like this:

+Role	Permission	Meaning
+Owner	rwx (7)	Can read, write, and execute
+Group	r-x (5)	Can read and execute only
+Others	r-x (5)	Can read and execute only

 ## Changing Ownership with `chown`
 Modify file owner and group: